 There are so many banking institutions available nowadays that choosing the best one can be a bit confusing.

 However, this process need not be complicated.
 All you need to do is to answer the following guide questions and I’m sure you’ll be able to easily choose the right bank in no time.

 What type of bank do I need?

-In the Philippines, there are basically three types of banks – commercial, thrift and rural banks.
+In the Philippines, there are basically four types of banks – commercial, digital, thrift, and rural banks.
 List down the reasons why you need to open an account and check if the bank of your choice satisfies your current requirements.